Swedish Pentecostal Movement: History in Sweden

 The Filadelfia Church in Stockholm was led from 1911 to 1958 by Pethrus.
 In 1913, it was expelled from the Baptist Union of Sweden because of disagreements over the Lord's Supper.
 The real reason for excluding the Filadelfia Church, according to some, was to get rid of the energetic leader Pethrus in order to avoid division within the community.
 However, the Filadelfia Church was not the first congregation to be expelled from the Baptist Union for reasons similar to these.
 Such expulsions had been going on since 1907 and the arrival of the Pentecostal revival in Sweden.
 John Wahlborg describes the expulsion as embarrassing and sad in his book I Mästarens ärenden.
 35 år som svensk baptistpredikant.
 However, the expulsion led to the growth of the Pentecostal movement, and it was the Swedish Baptist Church that lost the most members.
 For a whole year, however, Pethrus was aware that the Filadelfia Church was under threat of expulsion from the Baptist Union if their communion practices did not change.
 Subsequently, a number of attempts were made to reunite the two.
 One example of this is in 1919 when the Baptist communion practice changed and moved closer to Pethrus's understanding of the Eucharist.
 These attempts at reconciliation were hampered by Pethrus developing the view that church membership is unbiblical.
 When Pethrus developed this view is disputed; however, there is much evidence to suggest that this occurred after his expulsion from the community.
 For example, Pethrus urged the delegates before the Stockholm district meeting of the Baptist Union in April 1913 not to move for the expulsion of the Filadelfia Church.
 Another inflaming factor was the development of a strong polemic between Pethrus and the free church communities in Sweden at the time.
 Pethrus attacked the Baptist Union, and the idea of Christian denominations in general, in a number of magazine articles, drawing strong criticism from founder of the Örebro Mission School John Ongman (who perhaps worked hardest for reconciliation between Pethrus and the Baptist Union), the leadership of the Baptist Union and the leadership of the Missionary Society.

 After his breakthrough in 1911, Lewi Pethrus was the informal leader of the Swedish Pentecostal movement until his death in 1974.
 Sven Lidman is also considered to have been of great importance for the movement's development in Sweden until the break between Pethrus and Lidman in 1948.
 After Pethrus' death, the Filadelfia Church held an important position as the gathering for the national pastors' conference.

 In 2001, the Pentecostal Alliance of Independent Churches, Pingst Fria Församlingar i Samverkan, (Pingst FFS), was founded.
 It has appointed a superintendent for the affiliated congregations.
 The first superintendent was Sten-Gunnar Hedin.
-Per Hörnmark served as superintendent from 2008 to 2016.
-The current superintendent is Daniel Alm.
+Pelle Hörnmark took over as leader for second time in 2024, having previously led the movement from 2008-2016.